-In addition, in September our board of directors approved a stock option award to Gerald Cagle, Ph.D. to purchase 25,000 shares of our common stock with an exercise price equal to \$16.00, the midpoint of the price range set forth on the cover of our preliminary prospectus, which was vested in full, as well as a stock option award on the same terms as an Initial Grant, to be granted as of the effective date of the registration statement of which this prospectus forms a part and with an exercise price equal to the initial public offering price.
+In addition, in September our board of directors approved a stock option award to Gerald Cagle, Ph.D. to purchase 25,000 shares of our common stock with an exercise price equal to the midpoint of the price range set forth on the cover of this prospectus, which will vest in full upon completion of this offering, as well as a stock option award on the same terms as an Initial Grant, to be granted as of the effective date of the registration statement of which this prospectus forms a part and with an exercise price equal to the initial public offering price.